rowanshah/Liquidity_Risk/README.md

 # Liquidity Risk

 The Liquidity_Risk_AMG.ipynb contains everything - EDA, model training and evaluation.

-Steps to run:
+The sandbox folder contains some other models I was testing and experimenting with, and the images folder contains snapshots of the decision tree trained.

 Just ensure you have the following modules installed:

 * matplotlib